 - If you’re expecting to make a quick trip to the washroom during the intermission, don’t.
 The queue is generally far too long, which means you might spend the first few moments of the second act waiting in line.

-- The leg room in most seats is average at best, so if you or anyone accompanying you is tall, the first row of either the orchestra or the mezzanine section will be ideal for you.
+- The leg room in most seats is average at best so, for tall guests, the first row of either the orchestra or the mezzanine section will be ideal.

 Buy Discounted Broadway Tickets